SvenskaSpel/locust-plugins/README.md

 The purpose of this project is to gather a curated set of plugins/extensions for [Locust](https://github.com/locustio/locust).

-Locust itself is a "bare bones" load generation tool (compared to for example JMeter or Gatling) and it is left to the user to build even basic functionality (like reading test data from a database, limiting the request rate to a certain value, etc).
-Forcing everyone to reinvent the wheel is a big waste, and makes using Locust harder than it needs to be.
+Locust itself is a "bare bones" load generation tool (compared to for example JMeter or Gatling) and it is left to the user to build even basic functionality (like reading test data from a database, using non-http protocols, etc).
+This keeps Locust lean and mean, but forcing everyone to reinvent the wheel is not good either.

 So I decided to publish my own plugins and hope that others (maybe you?) will contribute their solutions to common Locust use cases.

 Having this separate from "Locust core" allows the plugins to evolve faster (at the expense of being less mature), and avoids bloating Locust with functionality you might not be interested in.

-There are a couple of plugin types:

 ## Listeners
 - Listen to events and log things